 1. How to deal with chess anxieties

 Anxiety during the game is far more destructive than the one beforehand.
-Chess players start triple checking the moves, seeing imaginary threats and even lose common sense.
-This type of behavior often results in blunders, unsounds sacrifices and miscalculated combinations.
+Chess players start triple-checking the moves, seeing imaginary threats and even losing common sense.
+This type of behavior often results in blunders, unsound sacrifices, and miscalculated combinations.

-Some players reported positive effects of caffeine containing products, on reliving chess stress and anxiety.
+Some players reported positive effects of caffeine-containing products, on relieving chess stress and anxiety.

 – Do solve “warm up” tactics before the game.